translate/translate/docs/commands/pocompendium.rst

 - *Compendium creation* --- create a compendium with all your translations to use as input during a message merge either when migrating an existing project or starting a new one.
-- *Conflicting translations* --- use *--errors* to find where you have translated an English string differently.
+- *Conflicting translations* --- use :opt:`--errors` to find where you have translated an English string differently.
 Many times this is OK but often it will pick up subtle spelling mistakes or help you to migrate older translations to a newer choice of words
-- *Conflicting word choice* --- use *--invert* and *--errors* to get a compendium file that show how you have used a translated word for different English words.
+- *Conflicting word choice* --- use :opt:`--invert` and :opt:`--errors` to get
+  a compendium file that show how you have used a translated word for different English words.
 You might have chosen a word that is valid for both of the English expressions but that in the context of computers would cause confusion for the user.
 You can now easily identify these words and make